ietf-rats-wg/eat/draft-ietf-rats-eat.md

 #### Random Number Based OEM ID

-The random number based OEM ID MUST always be 16 bytes (128 bits) long.
+The random number based OEM ID MUST be 16 bytes (128 bits) long.

 The OEM may create their own ID by using a cryptographic-quality random number generator.
 They would perform this only once in the life of the company to generate the single ID for said company.